jatin7/dse-graph-northwind-database/README.md

 # dse-graph-NorthWind-database

 Learn to use DataStax Enterprise (DSE) Graph:
-- load the Northwind database into DSE Graph
+- Load the Northwind database into DSE Graph
 - Explore the data in DSE Studio using the Gremlin graph traversal language
 - Modify the graph database schema and load additional data.

 #Pre-requisites

-Ideally you should take a look at the Gremlin language and the DataStax free training material at academy.datastax.com.
+Ideally you should first investigate the Gremlin language and the DataStax free training material at academy.datastax.com.

 In particular:
-- introduction to DataStax distributed database, analytics and search: https://academy.datastax.com/courses/
+- Introduction to the DataStax platform - Data, Analystics, Search and Graph: https://academy.datastax.com/courses/
-- for some wonderful Graph training from Tim Berglund: https://academy.datastax.com/resources/ds330-datastax-enterprise-graph
+- For some wonderful Graph training from Tim Berglund: https://academy.datastax.com/resources/ds330-datastax-enterprise-graph

 ##Install or upgrade to DSE 5.0.5
 You may as well get the latest DSE release - both DSE and Graph are improving all the time with new features and improved performance,

+For the purpose of this exercise let's assume you're installing on a single node.
 - Install Java 8 and Python 2.7+
 - Set up and install DataStax Enterprise with Spark and Solr enabled - this demo is based upon DSE 5.0.5 with Spark 1.6.2 and Scala 2.10, using the packaged install method:
  - Ubuntu/Debian - https://docs.datastax.com/en/datastax_enterprise/5.0/datastax_enterprise/install/installDEBdse.html
  - Red Hat/Fedora/CentOS/Oracle Linux - https://docs.datastax.com/en/datastax_enterprise/5.0/datastax_enterprise/install/installRHELdse.html
-- Note down the IP's of the node(s)
+- Note down the IP's of the node you're installing on

 To setup your environment, you'll also need the following resources:
 - Python 2.7